 As experimentation, I tried with a brunette Barbie to see if the hair would make a difference to my images.
 I started by taking a photo of her facial area to highlight her features and hair.

+Your eye leads straight towards her face because of the silver on her eyes and the pink on her lips.
+It makes a difference to the nude and brown colours which is why it stands out.
 The composition is in the left corner which follows the rule of three as her shoulder is in the bottom left corner.
 It makes your eye lead towards her face, which is what I wanted as it is the main area I wanted to focus on.

 The technique I used was an aperture of F/22 and a shutter speed of 1/125 sec.
 This is because her hair is darker than the blonde Barbie so more light had to be let through so the hair was visible.
 The aperture didn't need to be too small though because I still had a lot of light I could use from the studio.